apache/kudu/docs/design-docs/tablet.md

 Reads may map between primary keys (user-visible) and rowids (internal) using an index structure.
-In the case that the primary key is a simple key, the key structure is embedded within the primary key column's cfile.
-Otherwise, a separate index cfile stores the encoded compound key and provides a similar function.
+In the case that the primary key is a simple key, the key structure is embedded within the primary key column's CFile.
+Otherwise, a separate index CFile stores the encoded compound key and provides a similar function.

 NOTE: rowids are not explicitly stored with each row, but rather an implicit